 Considering the significant disparity in size and weight, it's no wonder that when collisions between large trucks and passenger vehicles occur, the occupants of smaller, lighter-weight vehicles are likely to suffer the most severe injuries and losses.

 Read on to learn about some of the most common truck accident injuries, and what to do if you were hurt in a crash caused by a commercial driver or trucking company's negligence.

 Common Truck Accident Injuries

-The medical complications of vehicle crash injuries are magnified after a truck collision for one good reason: the lack of structural protection against great force.
+The medical complications of truck accident injuries are magnified after a truck collision for one good reason: the lack of structural protection against great force.
 This leaves people in passenger vehicles more vulnerable in many ways.